mart123p/socrativeWatcher/Readme.md

 It checks when the room is open based on the socrative api.
 It can check for a number of unlimited number of room.

 ## How does it work?
 Nothing fancy here!
-It checks every 45seconds if the room is opened.
+It checks every 10 seconds if the room is opened.
 It will only check during the time of class.
 You will be alterted via an sms so you can quickly join the room to answer the quiz.